matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/2 Impact of the SDLC on Testing.md

 * Testing must be adapted to the SDLC
 * SDLC has an impact on:
-  * Scope and timing of Test Activities
+  * Scope & timing of Test Activities
   * Level of Detail of Test Documentation
-  * Choice of Techniques and Test Approach
+  * Choice of Techniques & Test Approach
   * Extent of Test Automation
-  * Role and responsibilities of a tester
+  * Role & responsibilities of a tester